truben5/CretaceousPark/README.md

 Getting Started:
     1. Make sure that you have Git installed on your machine
+    2. Go to the github page and click on the fork button at the top right of the screen.
+    (This will make an instance of the repo under your account.)
-    2. Go to the github page and click on the green code button on the right and copy the url that pops up
+    3. On the new instance click the green code button on the right and copy the url that pops up
     3. Open Command Window and navigate to directory you wish to store this project.
 Enter in Command Window: git clone <copied-url>
-    4. Enter in Command Window: git checkout -b <FirstName_LastName>
-    5. Enter in command Window: git push --set-upstream origin <FirstName_LastName>

 This should create your branch of the project and update GitLab with it